 Dr. Vásquez obtained a medical degree and a master's degree in public health from the University of Chile.
-He also obtained a diploma in geriatrics and gerontology from the University of Concepción.
+He also obtained a certificate in geriatrics and gerontology from the University of Concepción.
 He has extensive experience in the field of public health.
 He has held senior positions at Chile's Ministry of Health and at other public health institutions and establishments.
 He is a permanent member of the Ministry of Health in the Council of National Health of Chile.
 Previously, he worked as a consultant for the development of Nicaragua's health system.

 Dr. Vásquez has taught courses at the University Santo Tomás School of Social Work, delivering lectures in public health.
-He holds several diplomas in different medical and management skills.
+He holds several certificates in different medical and management skills.
 He has served as director of health systems in the regions of Atacama, Rancagua, and Arica.
 In recent years, he has specialized in complementary medicine from the perspective of synergetics.
 Currently he is a geriatrics and complementary medicine doctor at the Dr. Juan Noé Hospital in Arica.

 Silvia Zamorano, Lic., MPA